eric02138/bd/README.md

 These choices are driven by the needs of the user and the organization, *not* by technology.

 The filter controls *could* have been written in a more traditional way, such that every filter change hit an API endpoint and returned a new database result.
-But this would be slower for the user and would unnecessarily tax the database.
+But this technique would be slower for the user and would unnecessarily tax the database.

 The export function *could* have been part of the front-end code, and this would, in fact, be faster than using an API call.
 But that would mean this export would only be useful for the current user.
 By using a GET API call, the dataset becomes shareable across the organization.
 For example